A-Suhail/BLE_DA14683-U/README.md

 Renesas provides a sdk for BLE service development for their boards, they are basically wrappers around native BLE functions in C that aim to simply low-level handling of protocols and tasks.

+This blog doesn't contain guide on how to develop the service as of now, but i plan to build a programming guide on that as well in future.

 ## Getting Started With DA15683-U

 ### II.
 Important Reads